 Tips, Diagnosis, and Repair: Bushings and Mounts

-Squeaking, creaking, and clunking coming from your suspension is a big indicator of failing bushings or mounts.
+Squeaking, creaking, and clunking coming from your suspension is a big indicator of failing car suspension bushings or mounts.
 These sounds may be more noticeable during turns or on bumpy roads as the suspension parts shift abnormally.
 Defective bushings can also cause alignment problems, as the components move back to their natural position.

-Soft suspension bushings are sometimes desired over firmer ones because they are better at absorbing noise and reducing vibration.
+Soft car suspension bushings are sometimes desired over firmer ones because they are better at absorbing noise and reducing vibration.
 Soft bushings typically don't last as long as firmer ones and can lead to premature excessive flexing and sloppy steering.
 Whether firm or hard, if these bushings fail they can cause dangerous steering problems such as delayed response or improper travel.

 Poor Ride Quality